What courses can I take to prepare for a career in perfusion?

 The first step is to contact the University's International Programs office.

-• Questions regarding visa sponsorship and general guidance for international applicants should be directed to our international student services team
+General guidance for international applicants should be directed to our international student services team.

-• We do not currently offer any perfusion-related programs or preparatory courses that international students can enroll in while waiting to apply for a future cycle
+We do not currently offer any perfusion-related scholarships or any perfusion-related programs or preparatory courses that students can enroll in while waiting to apply for a future cycle.